Paper Trails

 Most businesses provide benefits to their employees.
 These benefits must be withheld from employee’s pay properly, according to the IRS, for businesses to stay tax compliant.
 Certain benefit deductions are considered pre-tax deductions while others are considered post-tax deductions.
-Lets take a look at the difference between pre-tax and post-tax deductions.
+In this article, we will take a look at the difference between pre-tax and post-tax deductions.
+After reading, you should have a better understanding on which deductions are considered pre-tax and which are post-tax, as well as how that impacts ones’ taxable income.

 Pre-tax deductions